jesseDingley/backpacker-companion/README.md

 ## Improvements

-- additional llm step to check no ooc
+- additional llm step to check no ooc (if no docs AND LLM extra step says OOC)
+- remove 'mate,'
+- limit chat history to N turns